pgotta/Stemmy/README.md

 ## Extended depth (53-stem, experimental)

-> **Status: works in theory, unverified on this hardware.** Extended is wired end-to-end and
+> **Status: working, but heavy.** Extended is wired end-to-end and produces the full multi-instrument
-> validated against stand-in tests, but it has **not** been confirmed to produce good separation
-> on the author's 16 GB laptop: it runs the whole song through the model in one pass and **ran
-> out of RAM before finishing**.
-Treat it as experimental.
+> split.
+It is still marked experimental because separation quality on many instruments is model-limited
+> and it is far more resource-hungry than the other depths.
+It now picks its run mode automatically
+> (full-length when there is enough RAM, chunked when there is not) and falls back gracefully if a
+> full-length pass runs short on memory, so you get stems instead of nothing.

 audio-separator's catalog tops out at the 6 Demucs stems plus the drum split.
 To pull out **synth, organ, strings, brass, winds, keys, percussion, kick, snare, toms, hi-hat** and dozens more, Stemmy